jts/bri/README.md

 # Bam Read Index (bri)

 `bri` is a small tool to quickly retrieve alignments in a bam file by readname.
 Most bam files are sorted by genomic position to allow fast sequential reading across regions of the genome.
-Bam does not allow random access to alignments by readname as short read sequencing would require very large readname-to-file position indices.
+Bam does not allow random access to alignments by readname as short reads  would require very large readname-to-file position indices.
 With long read sequencing however, it is sometimes desirable to extract all of the alignments for a particular read. `bri` is designed for this usecase and provides both a command line interface and htslib-inspired API.
+The index for ~50X of nanopore data for a human genome is under 1GB.

 ## Installation